Are you tired of getting changed, huddled over trying not to hit the damp roof of your tent?

 If you’re looking for a big cabin tent with rooms to give everyone some privacy on your trip, the Ozark Trail model certainly offers that.
 That makes it our pick for the best cabin tent for large groups.

 Often with tents, it can be hard to see how they decided on the capacity.
-With the Eureka model, however, four people could sleep on the floor without feeling claustrophobic.
-In fact, there is enough space for two queen-sized air beds and room to move.
+However, four people could sleep on the floor without feeling claustrophobic in the Eureka model.
+In fact, there is sufficient space for two queen-sized air beds and room to move.

 This sense of space is helped by the high roof which makes the tent feel open and roomy.